-The results of the work as set forth in the following pages comprise first a description of the situation as we find it today.
-This is based upon a survey of the conditions in libraries, and an examination of records therein.
-Attention is called to the obvious wisdom of selecting a quality paper for the printing of permanent records.
-Storage conditions are, or should be, under the control of the librarian, and he is advised concerning those factors which may cause trouble and what conditions should be maintained for the maximum longevity of the records in his keeping.
+The results of this work, as set forth on the following pages, comprise a description of conditions as they existed in libraries when the work was initiated.
+This is based on a survey of conditions in libraries and on an examination of records therein.
+Attention is called to the obvious wisdom of selecting a quality paper for permanent records.

+Storage conditions are, or should be, under the control of the librarian; and he is advised in this report concerning those factors which may cause trouble, and what conditions should be maintained for the maximum longevity of the records in his keeping.